Nemus-Project/haptic-harpsichord-nime-2025/src/absract.md

-Presented is a design for an electronically augmented replica of a 16th century harpsichord interface, in the style of a 1547 Trasuntino harpsichord.
-The interface was designed, fabricated, and exhibited in a collaboration between the NEMUS project at the Università di Bologna and the Museo San Colombano, which hosts the Tagliavini Collection of playable historical keyboard instruments.
-The interface was commissioned as part of an exhibition and as a means of interacting with items in the collection that are no longer in playing condition.
-The keyboard is a replica of the mechanism found in harpsichords in the Trasuntino style, with un-pitched strings under tension to provide a comparable mechanical resistance as found on an original.
-A system of infra-red LED / phototransistor pairs was connected to a microcontroller and installed inside the interface from which a stream of data can be generated for each jack.
-The paper covers the design criteria, process, open source development, and execution of the installation for exhibition at San Colombano.
+This work describes the design of an electronically augmented replica of a 16th-century harpsichord keyboard with a typical Renaissance Italian layout.
+The keyboard is a collaboration between the authors and the Museo di San Colombano, which houses the Tagliavini Collection of playable historical keyboard instruments.
+The keyboard was commissioned for exhibition purposes and to enhance the experiential authenticity of the collection.
+The keyboard emulates the mechanics of a two-register harpsichord featuring a single manual.
+Unpitched strings under tension replicate the mechanical resistance characteristic of the original compass.
+An array of infrared LED/phototransistor pairs, connected to a microcontroller, was installed within the interface to generate a continuous stream of data corresponding to the jacks' motion.
+This paper details the design principles, the development, open source implementation, and execution of the installation for the San Colombano exhibition.